 Welcome Break themselves chase their heritage back to the construction of their Newport Pagnell site in 1959, rather than the past uses of the Welcome Break brand.

-When Welcome Break was merely a motorway restaurant to rival Little Chef, circa 1974-78, its logo was also an attempt to rival Little Chef's logo.
-It was a purple silhouette teapot figure with legs, a head and a chef's hat, inside a triangle with a red outline similar to the Channel 4 red triangle or an upside down Give Way sign.
+When Welcome Break was merely a motorway restaurant to rival Little Chef, circa 1974-78, its logo had a purple silhouette teapot figure with legs, a head and a chef's hat, inside a triangle with a red outline similar to an upside down Give Way sign.
 The accompanying text added "Highway Family Restaurants" at the bottom.

 From April 1984, the new Welcome Break motorway services had a whole new red-and-cream logo.

 In total four versions of the swan were produced: one had a very pale background and black feet, and the second had a darker background and yellow feet.
-In 2000 the biggest change came, as more styling was applied and a sunrise was added to the graphic.
-The fourth was used by Welcome Break's French sister company Côté France.
+A bigger change was made in 1998, as more styling was applied and a sunrise was added to the graphic; knew internal road signs were created to match this.
+The fourth version of the swan was used by Welcome Break's French sister company Côté France.

+Around this time they advertised their service areas with the slogan "High St. prices".
+The swan was often applied to the front of their buildings, with a blue background, and the rest of the buildings were usually grey.
 The Welcome Break service area at Warwick were given a hill figure of a swan made of quartz that same year, although it never resembled the swan on the logo, and is no longer there.
-At one time they advertised their services with the slogan "High St. prices".
-How times change!

-Welcome Break's corporate branding remained consistent for a long time, until the Applegreen takeover.
-From July 2019, subtle changes were noticed in the colours used in their posters, which allowed them to carry over Applegreen promotions.
-A totally new logo, with a different font and black colours swapped for grey, was used for refurbished petrol stations.
+Changes to their use of colours began to be seen in July 2019.
+The new shades of green allowed them to carry over Applegreen promotions.
+A totally new logo, with a different font and black colours swapped for grey, was used for refurbished forecourts.
 This new logo began to be used elsewhere from March 2020.

-Welcome Break has teamed up with KFC, Waitrose and Starbucks to appear on their road signs, having previously used Sainsbury's, Burger King and Coffee Primo.
-At the end of the trend of pushing brand names further than their own, many road signs no longer used the Welcome Break branding at all, but new signs use the new format, showing the green-on-black logo.
+Welcome Break has teamed up with KFC, Waitrose and Starbucks to appear on their motorway signs, having previously used Sainsbury's, Burger King and Coffee Primo.
+At the end of the trend of pushing brand names further than their own, many road signs no longer used the Welcome Break branding at all.
+This changed with the new motorway sign which allowed some brand logos, at which point the Welcome Break logo returned.

 Welcome Break Services